How to Make Vegan Pozole Rojo

 Typically canned jackfruit is what’s used.
 You don’t want to use fresh jackfruit.
 The fresh is quite sweet and won’t work like the brined cans.

-I’ll share my jackfruit pozole with you soon.
+I’ve used it to make vegan tamales verdes, and sometime I’ll share my jackfruit pozole recipe with you.
 Stay tuned!

-Ingredients Needed to Make Posole Rojo
+Ingredients Needed to Make Pozole Rojo

 Below are the basic and authentic ingredients Mexican pozole rojo needs to have!